-The UK government’s Seafood Innovation Fund (SIF) is a research and development (R&D) fund that launched in July 2019.
-The SIF programme is now part of the UK Seafood Fund under the Science and Innovation pillar.
+The Seafood Innovation Fund (SIF) is a research and development (R&D) fund that launched in July 2019 and ends in March 2025.
+The SIF programme was part of the UK Seafood Fund under the Science and Innovation pillar.

-The fund is administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) on behalf of the Department for Environment, Food and Rural Affairs (Defra).
+The fund was administered by the Centre for Environment, Fisheries and Aquaculture Science (Cefas) on behalf of the Department for Environment, Food and Rural Affairs (Defra).

-The fund supports projects, ideas and technologies that aim to disrupt the seafood sector.
+The fund supported projects, ideas and technologies that aim to disrupt the seafood sector.
 Disruptive innovation is when the application of the technology or idea has a significant impact on the industry or the market.
-At present, there are no plans for any future SIF funding calls.

 To reduce the environmental impact of seafood.